Reed Hastings: Historically Black Colleges and Universities (HBCUs)

 In June 2020, Hastings donated $120 million to be equally split among the United Negro College Fund, Morehouse College and Spelman College.
 It was the largest individual donation ever to support scholarships at HBCUs.

+Bowdoin College donations

+In March 2025, Bowdoin College announced that Hastings had given $50 million to create the Hastings Initiative for AI and Humanity.
+The gift is the largest to date in the school's history.

+Donor-advised fund

+Hastings opened a donor-advised fund at the Silicon Valley Community Foundation in 2016 with a $100 million contribution.
+In 2024, he gifted two million of his Netflix shares worth $1.1 billion to the foundation.

 Technology

 In April 2004, Hastings authored a Wall Street Journal op-ed advocating the expensing of stock options.

 Politics

 In August 2007, the Los Angeles Times reported that Hastings had donated $1 million to a committee formed to support California State Superintendent of Schools Jack O'Connell's candidacy for Governor of California in 2010.

 In April 2009, Hastings donated $251,491.03 to Budget Reform Now, a coalition supporting California Propositions 1A to 1F.

 Hastings supported Hillary Clinton in the 2016 US presidential election.

 In 2021, Hastings gave $3 million to defeat the campaign to recall Gavin Newsom as governor of California.

+On July 3, 2024, Hastings called on Joe Biden to withdraw from the 2024 United States presidential election.
+On July 23, 2024, Hastings supported Kamala Harris for the presidential election and made a multimillion-dollar donation to Republican Accountability PAC, a Super PAC supporting her campaign.
+It was his largest donation in support of a single candidate.

+In March 2025, Hastings donated $2 million to support Ukraine in the Russo-Ukrainian War.

+In the 2025 New York City mayoral elections, Reed Hastings donated $250,000 to stop Zohran Mamdani from being elected, unsuccessfully.

 Personal life

 Hastings lives in Santa Cruz, California.
 He is married to Patricia Ann Quillin and has two children.

-He appeared in a front-page article in USA Today in 1995, posing on his Porsche.
-He considers that immature now and has said that if he ever appears on the front page of USA Today again it will "not [be] on the hood of a Porsche, but I would [pose] with a bunch of movies".
-Hastings sold his Porsche for a Toyota Avalon, but now drives a Tesla.

-In 2018, Hastings appeared in a podcast series by Linkedin co-founder Reid Hoffman, Masters of Scale, and discussed the strategy adopted by Netflix to scale.

-In 2020, Hastings and his wife donated $30 million to GAVI to support COVAX COVID-19 vaccines initiative.
+In 2020, Hastings and his wife donated $120 million to Morehouse College and Spelman College in Atlanta, Georgia.
+That same year, they donated $30 million to GAVI to support the COVAX COVID-19 vaccines initiative.

-In March 2022, Hastings donated $1 million to Razom, a Ukrainian nonprofit organization that procures emergency supplies and medical equipment such as disposable resuscitators to treat the wounded.
+In January 2024, Hastings donated approximately $1.1 billion worth of Netflix stock to the Silicon Valley Community Foundation.
+In March 2025, he donated $50 million to Bowdoin College, his alma mater, to establish the Hastings Initiative for AI and Humanity.